lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

     * By default, _without_ this optional parameter populated with this particular value, the script you specify in "actionSource" or "actionFile" script will ["run on connector"](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-run-on-connector.html).

-        In this mode, the script you specify in "actionSource" or "actionFile" will be sent to the RCS, where your scripted connector package is deployed.
+        In this mode, the script you specify in "actionSource" or "actionFile" will be sent to RCS, where your scripted connector package is deployed.
 ICF will execute the script in the connector type-specific context, with all the variable bindings for "run on connector" operation available to the script.

         This has been the mode illustrated in all previous examples.